yianzhou/yianzhou.github.io/_posts/apple/2021-04-10-app-in-the-background.md

 Top seven factors that are likely to affect:

 - Critically low battery (iPhone battery <= 20%)
-- Low Power Mode: `ProcessInfo.processInfo.isLowPowerModeEnabled`, `NSProcessInfoPowerStateDidChange`
+- Low Power Mode:
+  - `ProcessInfo.processInfo.isLowPowerModeEnabled`
+  - `NSProcessInfoPowerStateDidChange`
 - App usage: There is an on-device predictive engine that learns which apps people will use and when.
+- App switcher:
-- App switcher: Users can stop transfers by swiping to kill the app in the App Switcher.
-When the system determines which apps to run, it constrains to the set of apps that are still visible in the App Switcher, so as to prevent the app from running unexpectedly against user intent.
+  - Users can stop transfers by swiping to kill the app in the App Switcher.
+  - When the system determines which apps to run, it constrains to the set of apps that are still visible in the App Switcher, so as to prevent the app from running unexpectedly against user intent.
 - Background App Refresh switch
 - System budgets
 - Rate limiting